AdamGoyer/adamgoyer/README.md

 -->
 🔭 Data Scientist, Bio-Informatics, and studying for the Chartered Financial Analyst L1 <br>
 🌀 Subtle Energy & The Sublime.
-Traveling the world transmitting Gold into Love 💕 <br>
+✈️ Traveling the world transmuting Gold into Love, with my Wife and Son 💕. <br>
 🌱 Gardening and Horticulturalist <br>
 <br>
 [X-Twitter](https://twitter.com/AdamGoyer) <br>